 The second one is an attribution license which implies that you can use a clip but must provide credit to the author.

 The third one comes under Creative Commons 3.0 supported license which might make things a little bit more complicated depending on what you intend to do with the footage.
-In a question, this license basically allows you to share and adapt a video even for commercial purposes but requires you to provide information not only about the author but also about the changes you made to the original footage.
-If you come across a video with this license, I would advise you to read the permissions and restrictions carefully and then decide how you’re going to use it.
+In question this license basically allows you to share and adapt a video even for commercial purposes but requires you to provide information not only about the author but also about the changes you made to the original footage.
+If you come across a video with this license, I would advise you to read the permissions and restrictions carefully and then decide how you’re going to use it .

-Some videos may come with an “editorial to use”the only mark which unfortunately means that they cannot be used for commercial purposes.
+Some videos may come with a “editorial to use” only mark which unfortunately means that they cannot be used for commercial purposes.
 So, if you’re a YouTube creator, you should probably skip such videos.

 Based on my own experience, a lot of videos on Videzo uses the video standard license and are available for commercial use and they have some amazing looking clips.